SwellRT/swellrt/README.md

     ./run-server.sh  (currently disabled please use gradle method)
 Or on Windows by running
-    run-server.bat  (currently disabled please use gradle method) Or, you can run the server from the compiled classes with ant:
+    run-server.bat  (currently disabled please use gradle method) Or, you can run the server from the compiled classes with Gradle:
     gradle run
 The web client will be accessible by default at http://localhost:9898/.